dib-lab/eel-pond/0-install-ucd-farm-cluster.rst

 .. ::

-If you are curious about which additional modules are available on the cluster:
+To see what additional modules are available on the cluster:

 ::

     module avail

-If you are curious about which programs were loaded in the bio/1.0 module (which appears to be a py2.7 `conda <http://conda.pydata.org/docs/using/using.html>`__ environment):
+Use this to see what programs were loaded in the bio/1.0 module (which appears to be a py2.7 `conda <http://conda.pydata.org/docs/using/using.html>`__ environment):

 ::